 Golden Globe (Thuja occidentalis ‘Golden Globe’) is a compact, ball-shaped shrub with yellow-green foliage.
 Can tolerate light shade and wet sites.
 Useful in foundation plantings, rock gardens or low hedges, or as accent plant.

-Hetz' Midget (Thuja occidentalis ‘Hetz' Midget’) is a low shrub form, growing 3 to 4 feet high and wide. useful in foundation plantings, rock gardens, low hedges, as accent plant, or in containers, though container must be insulated to protect roots in winter.
+Hetz' Midget (Thuja occidentalis ‘Hetz' Midget’) is a low shrub form, growing 3 to 4 feet high and wide.
+Useful in foundation plantings, rock gardens, low hedges, as accent plant, or in containers, though containers must be insulated to protect roots in winter.